Vehicles of Russian peacekeepers move freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, March 5.
-Twelve vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha], have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, March 8.
+A convoy of 14 vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

+The vehicles have been driving from Khankendi in the direction of Lachin.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.